 There’s no getting away from it, printing and delivery costs are high regardless of a publication’s readership.
 Whilst print has some outright benefits, the quality of the overall print product comes down to the quality of the content – journalism, perspectives and opinion pieces within.

 A digital model can divert attention and resources solely on these elements, focusing on the key product offering and avoid the worry of sharing resources towards implications relating to physical printing and its associated costs.
 Over time, it can be assumed that a digital publication will feature higher quality articles rather than those within a print-focused publication.
+Digital also opens up a range of other possibilities, such as video content, that brings with it a range of additional benefits.

 Content collaboration and user-generated content is made possible